Aaron Freed’s Discography

 featuring compositions by Alexander Seropian, Martin O’Donnell, & Michael Salvatori

 The most acclaimed and popular remixes of Marathon’s soundtrack, three classic mash-ups of Marathon and Halo tracks, and a few bangin’ originals.
-YouTube video here.
-Again, I strongly encourage use of an adblocker for videos on my channel, since YouTube is running ads I don’t want on my videos and don’t make any money from.
+YouTube video here (again, I strongly encourage use of an adblocker when viewing my channel – I don’t want ads on my videos and make no money from them).

 2020-05-24 Marathon Phoenix OST Game soundtrack 1:38:42 11